chadmando/hugo-netlify-blog/content/posts/regex-resources/index.md

 categories = ['technology']
 title = "Regex Resources"
 slug = 'regex-resources'
-date = 2023-04-10T20:38:09-05:00
+date = 2023-04-23T20:38:09-05:00
 tags = ['Regex']
-draft = true
+draft = false
 +++

-Knowing how to use Regular Expressions (Regex) is a superpower.
+Knowing how to use Regular Expressions (Regex) to solve a technology problem is a superpower.
-You'll encounter Regex in lots of different technologies.
+You'll encounter Regex in lots of different places.
 Most programming languages have some version of Regex built-in and many command-line tools allow you to use Regex patterns.
 Even Visual Studio Code has a Regex pattern search option.

-The major barrier to effective Regex is the strange pattern structure.
+Despite its power, developing Regex patterns requires mastering the strange pattern structure.
 It takes time to develop the skill of crafting patterns with no outside help.
 Writing a pattern usually requires a Regex tool.
 These are my some of my favorite resources to help with creating patterns.